 In addition to serving as the team’s hitting coach, Vaeth has held various other roles on the staff, including first base coach, third base coach, batting practice pitcher, and bullpen catcher—all while spending an increasing amount of time in player procurement.

 In 2016, the Goldeyes led the American Association with 594 runs scored while shattering the league’s single-season record with 462 walks (the previous record was 438).
 Two Goldeyes’ hitters were named to the American Association’s Postseason All-Star Team, including outfielder David Rohm who was MVP of the All-Star Game in August.
+During the off-season, Romanski’s contract was purchased by the Minnesota Twins.

 In 2015, three Goldeyes hitters were voted American Association Postseason All-Stars.
 Third baseman Josh Mazzola paced the league with 20 home runs, first baseman Casey Haerther ranked third in the circuit with 79 RBI, and outfielder Adam Heisler finished third in the American Association with 44 stolen bases.